 On short and medium-haul flights » it is possible to reserve seats in seat categories A and B; on long-haul flights » this is also possible for the Preferred Seats category.

 For safety reasons, passengers with limited mobility may not reserve XL seats next to emergency exits.
 XL seats that are not located next to emergency exits are available for reservation by all passengers.

 Passengers with a severe walking disability or unable to walk and any passengers with a severe visual impairment are advised to travel with a companion.
 The travel companion must be at least 16 years old, must not have reduced mobility and must not accompany any other passengers requiring assistance.

-Travel companions of passengers with a severe disability pass and registered as category “B” (or comparable) only have to pay taxes and charges as well as the service charge on German domestic flights with airberlin.
+Travel companions of passengers with a severe disability pass and registered as category “B” (or comparable) only have to pay taxes and charges as well as the payment charge on German domestic flights with airberlin.